“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Going great.”
 Johnny smiled broadly.
 Then in Japanese, he said, “Have I got a great deal for you tonight!”

-It was an old game on cabaret row—reducing exorbitantly high cover charges as an enticement.
-Since the missionaries never consented, no deal could be considered unreasonable.
+It was an old game on cabaret row—bargaining down the exorbitantly high cover charges as an enticement.
+Since the missionaries never consented, no deal was unreasonable.

 “Maybe some other time.”